 This curry is usually served with basmati rice, but you can also do it with jeera rice or biryani rice.
 In addition, you can accompany the curry with onion naan, roti, or paratha (fried bread).

-You can also serve this curry with fresh green chutney for that extra addition of taste.
-One last thing to do is to make a dipping sauce by pouring some fresh lime juice into the curry and stirring it in.
+You can also serve this curry with fresh green chutney for an extra kick of taste.
+One last thing to do is make a dipping sauce by pouring fresh lime juice into the curry and stirring it in.

 How Do You Fry Them Without The Skin Getting Burned?

 The secret is to watch it and ensure you rotate the pieces frequently.
-I usually fry one side on medium-high until it’s browned and then flip to the other.
+I usually fry one side on medium-high until it’s browned, then flip to the other.

 Can I freeze it?